 The Book of Negroes, a document of over 200 pages, consisted of a ledger of individuals and where possible, short accounts of individual lives which included country of origin, free or enslaved status, dates, indentures, owners, status of owners (whether they were Loyalists or Patriots), descriptions of appearance, parents, race, and age.
 The informants included slave owners wanting compensation for runaways, military officers in command of black Loyalist regiments, civilian Loyalists, and those with freedom papers.

 It is estimated that about 3,500 free black Loyalists left New York City with the total group of 35,000 bound for New Brunswick, Nova Scotia, and Prince Edward Island.
 There were also approximately 1,500 enslaved individuals who belonged to slaveholding Loyalists.
-Thus persons of African ancestry comprised nearly 15% of the Loyalist exodus to Canada.
+Thus persons of African ancestry comprised nearly 15 percent of the Loyalist exodus to Canada.